 3. Waste Disposal

-Finally, a growing cause for concern is how we dispose of our waste.
+Finally, a growing concern is how we dispose of our waste.
 While industrial waste is sure to cause contamination, there is another way in which we are adding to the pollution.
-Every person excretes a certain amount of personal waste in the form of urine and feces.
+Every person excretes a certain amount of personal waste in the form of urine and faeces.

-While much of it moves into the sewer system, there is also a large amount that is dumped directly into landfills in the form of diapers.
+While much of it moves into the sewer system, a large amount is dumped directly into landfills in the form of diapers.
 Even the sewer system ends at the landfill, where the biological waste pollutes the soil and water.
-This is because our bodies are full of toxins and chemicals that are now seeping into the land and causing pollution of the soil.
+This is because our bodies are full of toxins and chemicals that are now seeping into the land and causing soil pollution.

 4. Accidental Oil Spills

 Oil leaks can happen during the storage and transport of chemicals.
-This can be seen at most of the fuel stations.
-The chemicals present in the fuel deteriorate the quality of soil and make it unsuitable for cultivation.
-These chemicals can enter into the groundwater through the soil and make the water undrinkable.
+This can be seen mostly in fuel stations.
+The chemicals in the fuel deteriorate the soil quality and make it unsuitable for cultivation.
+These chemicals can enter the groundwater through the soil, making the water undrinkable.

 5. Acid Rain